51.3% of the UK population have difficulty falling asleep

 The term “mid-night snack” seems like the height of decadence and greed to many, but those late-night urges to binge on crisps and biscuits, or even leftovers from dinner are controlled by two different hormones in your body.
 Meet Leptin and Ghrelin.

 In a well-rested person, the body balances these two hormones.
 But when a person requires more sleep, this balance is shifted, with leptin levels decreasing while ghrelin increases.
 The problem?
 Leptin controls the appetite, so when there is less leptin, there is more of an urge to eat.
-Ghrelin, on the other hand is produced by fat cells, and indicates to the body that it needs to cling onto calories derived from fat content.
+Ghrelin, on the other hand is produced by fat cells and indicates to the body that it needs to cling onto calories derived from fat content.

 Weight gain can creep up on the best of people whether they’re well rested at night or not.
 According to a recent study published in the American academic journal Sleep, researchers found that individuals who slept less than eight hours a night ate food with a higher fat content.

-People who consciously choose to have less than eight hours of sleep, or try to get the full eight hours but are suffering with a sleep disorder, could potentially have more stress hormones in their bodies.
+People who consciously choose to have less than eight hours of sleep, or try to get the full eight hours but are suffering from a sleep disorder, could potentially have more stress hormones in their bodies.
 This is can have a negative impact on the heart in the future.
 Stress hormones can damage blood vessels, which in turn can lead to high blood pressure.
 If this remains unchecked, it can result in heart disease.

 Heart attacks, Heart failure and Stroke are also 30% more likely to occur in individuals who don’t get enough sleep.

-Research published by the University of Warwick showed that men in particularly at at more of a risk of heart disease and quite possibly, an early death.
+Research published by the University of Warwick showed that men in particularly at more of a risk of heart disease and quite possibly, an early death.

 Diabetes and Cancer